If you’re working on poverty issues in Wales and want to better engage others in campaigning for change, this event was for you.

-Join JRF and the Bevan Foundation, alongside other social change-makers in Wales, to find out how together we can talk about poverty in a way that can shift the public and political narrative.
-We’ll share research and experience, showing what the public believe about poverty, the pitfalls we need to avoid, and the opportunities for more positive conversations.
+The JRF and the Bevan Foundation, alongside other social change-makers in Wales, joined together to find out how together we can talk about poverty in a way that can shift the public and political narrative.
+We shared research and experience, showing what the public believe about poverty, the pitfalls we need to avoid, and the opportunities for more positive conversations.

-We are hosting an online event over two mornings, made up of short sessions where speakers will share the approaches they have used to improve understanding of poverty, change the debate and advocate for solutions.
-Alongside the theory and evidence from our framing research, we’ll provide tips and advice on how to put framing into practice.
-At the end of the event, you’ll be ready to give it a try for yourself.
+We hosted online events over two mornings, made up of short sessions where speakers shared the approaches they have used to improve understanding of poverty, change the debate and advocate for solutions.
+Alongside the theory and evidence from our framing research, we provided tips and advice on how to put framing into practice.

 How can we collectively be a force for change?
 Communicating for impact